 Social Media Audit – Not as Scary as It Sounds

-Most entrepreneurs get the chills when they hear the word audit.
-They imagine an army of accountants descending on their premises and looking at every payment document and bank statement.
+Most entrepreneurs get chills when they hear the word audit because they imagine an army of accountants descending on their premises and looking at every payment document and bank statement.
 However, a social media audit is something very different.
 First of all, you are the one performing it, not someone from outside your company.

 Secondly, it is in your best interest to perform a social media audit.
 It will show you where you are not paying sufficient attention in terms of account optimisation and engagement with your followers.
 It will reveal opportunities to invest your money in ads in a more effective manner.
 And it will show you where you are losing money with campaigns with a low conversion rate.